BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 `git clone https://github.com/BaderLab/GenomeAnnotationTutorial.git`

-Create a `/data` and a `/external` directory. `/data` will hold public dataests and reference genomes, while `/external` will hold binaries and singularity images used in the tutorial and workflow.
+Create a `/data` and a `/external` directory. `/data` will hold public dataests and reference genomes, while `/external` will hold binaries and Singularity images used in the tutorial and workflow.

 ```